 When you are in a rough spot and want to write down the negativity that’s in your life, doing so can be very confronting.
 This can cause anxiety for some people.
 I’ve found a great example of this which I’ll share with you later in this article.

-Our minds are interesting, as the things that are on our mind can cause a reaction of thoughts.
+Our minds are interesting, as the things that are on our minds can cause a reaction of thoughts.
 More often than not, we are unaware when our mind enters such a chain reaction.
 It’s very simple, actually.
-The mindset that you are in NOW can influence the mindset that you’ll be in LATER.
+Your current mindset can influence the mindset that you’ll have later.

 Robert Shield’s habit of journaling can definitely be described as compulsive.
 I think this is the best example of how you can get stuck inside your journal.
 Do you really want the majority of your life to be about how you’ve been journaling about your life?